My Email Settings

 for photos, descriptions and map sections of these campsites.

 From Fox Den Cove parking lot, go east on the PMT (north of Hwy 190 away from the parking lot).
 The hike to Big Knot takes you past a large rock cliff near Indian Mountain.
 Down the slope away from the top of the mountain, the trail views to the west are spectacular.
 The trail crosses a small wooden bridge just before an uphill climb and trail to the right for the site.
 Mile 8 is just past the site sign.
 The site is on a small ridge with three fire rings to choose from.
 Water, in a clear spring, is located just at the bottom of the ridge to the east of the site about 100 yards or so.

 Jenkins Spring Campsite

-Our newest campsite, established October 2008, is .3 miles east of Mile 8.
+Established October 2008, this campsite is 0.3 miles east of Mile 8.
 From Fox Den Cove Parking Lot, hike east 2.1 miles.
 You will cross a small spring with bamboo on your right.
 The access trail is just beyond on your left.
 From Mollyhugger Hill Parking Lot, hike west 2.8 miles.
 The access trail will be on your right.
 Follow the white-blazed access trail across a small bridge to the site.
 Water source is marked with a sign in the northwest corner of camp.
 The boundary of FDR State Park is approximately 200 yards north of the campsite.
 This is private property.
 Please note the marks on the trees and stay within the park.
+There are

 Beech Bottom Campsite